30 Hours of Free Childcare: From September 2025

 Who Currently Gets 30 Hours of Free Childcare?

-Children aged 9 months to 2 years: Eligible working parents can access up to 15 hours of free childcare per week.
+Children aged 9 months to 2 years: Eligible working parents can now access 30 hours of free childcare per week.

-Children aged 3 to 4 years: Eligible working parents can access up to 30 hours of free childcare per week.
+Children aged 3 to 4 years: Eligible working parents continue to receive 30 hours of free childcare per week.

 Upcoming Changes to the Scheme

-From September 2025: Eligible working parents of children aged 9 months and above will be able to access up to 30 hours of free childcare per week.
+From September 2025: All eligible working parents of children aged 9 months and older can access up to 30 hours of free childcare per week during term time.

 Who is Eligible for 30 Hours Free Childcare?